iMilazzo/sap-workbech-vscode-theme/README.md

 ## more...

-* _I hope I'm not breaking any rights by using SAP name, sorry if I did._
+* _I hope I'm not breaking any rules or rights by using SAP name, sorry if I did._

 ## About me